1899 Carrabelle hurricane: Impact

 News reports indicate that a "violent" hurricane struck the Dominican Republic on July 28.
 Three large schooners were wrecked at Santo Domingo; only one crew member on the three vessels survived.
 "Great" damage was reported along coastal sections of the country, while a loss of telegraph service impacted most of interior areas.

 Due to "somewhat threatening" weather conditions on July 30 and July 31, advisories were issued to stations across Florida, warning of the potential for strong winds.
 As a result, 40 vessels, coasting schooners, and spongers remained at port in Cedar Key.
 According to the displayman at Cedar Key, "they [the ships and sailors] would have sailed and some would have been lost" had they not received warnings.

 At the time of the storm, it was described as "the most disastrous cyclone that ever visited this section of Florida".
 Losses from the storm in Florida reached at least $1 million.
-The city of Carrabelle was devastated as only nine houses in the city remained.
+The city of Carrabelle was devastated; only nine houses in the city remained intact.
 According to the mayor, about 200 families were left homeless.
-The New York Times stated that, "Carrabelle is literally wiped from the map."
 Losses in the city reached approximately $100,000.
-One fatality occurred in Carrabelle when a house collapsed on a woman; numerous other people in the area sustained injuries.
+One fatality occurred when a house collapsed on a woman; numerous other people in the area sustained injuries.
 At least 57 shipping vessels were destroyed, including 14 barques, 40 small boats, and 3 pilot boats.
 Losses for these ships collectively totaled about $375,000.
-At the Chattahoochee, then known as River Junction, a mass meeting of citizens was held on August 4 to collect money for the victims of the storm in Carrabelle.
+At Chattahoochee, then known as River Junction, a mass meeting of citizens was held on August 4 to collect money for the victims of the storm in Carrabelle.